CenturyLinkCloud/PublicKB/General/Container Services/creating-a-docker-swarm-in-clc.md

 export CLC_ALIAS='<alias>'
 ```

 3) Connect to CLC using VPN.
-To learn more about ways to connect such as persistent VPN or direct connection, please review [Network Access Options for Connecting to the CenturyLink Cloud Platform](../../Network/CenturyLink Cloud/network-access-options-for-connecting-to-centurylink-clouds-platform.md).
+To learn more about ways to connect such as persistent VPN or direct connection, please review [Network Access Options for Connecting to the Lumen Cloud Platform](../../Network/CenturyLink Cloud/network-access-options-for-connecting-to-centurylink-clouds-platform.md).

 ### Node Creation